renovatebot/renovate/docs/design-decisions.md

 ## Pull Request Recreation

 By default, the script does not create a new PR if it finds an identical one already closed.
-This allows users to close unwelcome upgrade PRs and worry about them being recreated every run.
+This allows users to close unwelcome upgrade PRs and not worry about them being recreated every run.
 Typically this is most useful for major upgrades.
 This option is configurable.